-This on-campus review seminar focuses on integrating skills, knowledge, and clinical experience through an extensive review of examination-type questions to prepare our students to be successful on the NBSTSA CST certification exam.
-Outside preparation includes a presentation, completion of a significant amount of practice exam-type questions, and weekly web-based mock examinations.
+This on-campus review seminar focuses on integrating skills, knowledge, and clinical experience through an extensive review of examination-type questions to prepare our students to become successful on the NBSTSA Certified Surgical Technologist (CST) Exam.
+The students demonstrate achievement of program outcomes and readiness for entry-level practice as surgical technologists.
+Outside preparation includes completion of a significant amount of standardized weekly practice exams.